Italy's Finmeccanica calls Wednesday board meeting after arrest

-ROME The board of Finmeccanica SpA will meet on Wednesday to discuss how to limit the impact on its business of a judicial probe that has seen the arrest of its chief executive, the Italian defence group said in a statement on Tuesday.
+ROME The board of Finmeccanica SpA SIFI.MI will meet on Wednesday to discuss how to limit the impact on its business of a judicial probe that has seen the arrest of its chief executive, the Italian defense group said in a statement on Tuesday.

 The meeting at 17:00 GMT will decide "the most appropriate measures regarding governance of the company", it said.